-Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding sand volleyball to its roster of sports in the spring of 2013.
-He currently serves as the co-head coach for a sand squad that boasts four wins over Cal during its first three years as a program.
+Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding beach volleyball to its roster of sports in the spring of 2013.
+He currently serves as the co-head coach for a beach squad that boasts four wins over Cal during its first three years as a program.

 Volta has been a member of the Sacramento State indoor coaching staff a combined 19 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).

 During Volta’s 17-year tenure with the program, Sacramento State has combined for a 337-210 overall record (.616 winning percentage), a 177-93 mark (.656) in the Big Sky, seven Big Sky Tournament championships, five regular season conference titles and seven NCAA Tournament appearances.

 Also during that 15-year span, Sacramento State players have combined for 68 all-academic selections, 46 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.
 One of those all-region players was outside hitter Lauren Kissell, who earned the accolade in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

 In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including seven in 2016, tied for the most by the program in the last eight years.
 Eleven of the Hornets’ 16 players will enter the 2017 beach volleyball season with overall grade point averages of 3.0 or better.